Sensor Control for Information Gain in Dynamic, Sparse and Partially Observed Environments: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed novel RL based approaches for information gain under partially observable, non-stationary and reward-sparse environments.
-We applied our approach to the complex problem of RF spectrum monitoring, where the task is to identify the presence of signals exhibiting distinct behavioral patterns in different parts of the spectrum.
+Novel RL-based approaches for information gain under partially observable, non-stationary and reward-sparse environments are presented and applied to the complex problem of RF spectrum monitoring, where the task is to identify signals with distinct behavioral patterns at variable frequencies.
 The proposed solution accounts for scalability and translation-invariance challenges of the signals in frequency-time space.
 We also propose information gain rewards to encourage exploration of unseen signals.
-Additionally, we developed two model-based RL approaches for the difficult task of retraining/fine-tuning a lab-trained controller using experience feedback from limited field deployment during which the ground-truth used to train predictions is unavailable.
-Simulation results indicate that our approach outperforms previous methods and hand-coded solutions and is promising for the task of RF spectrum monitoring.
+Additionally, we developed two model-based RL approaches for the difficult task of retraining/fine-tuning a lab-trained controller using experience feedback from limited field deployment without ground-truth.
+Simulation results indicate that our approach outperforms previous RL and hand-coded solutions, and is promising for monitoring RF spectrums.
 We also show promising results for retraining our ML controller using limited field experience.

-For future work, we plan on studying adversarial environments with competitive multi-agent learning and complex control surfaces with action representation learning. \new{Also, we plan to investigate training GANs (powerful generative tool) to directly generate multiple sequences from a single field episode, though training GANs has its own challenges.}
+For future work, we plan on studying adversarial environments with competitive multi-agent learning and complex control surfaces with action representation learning. \new{Also, we plan to investigate the use of GANs to generate training sequences from sparse field samples.}